US returns to World Cup against Wales after 8-year wait - WHIZ News

 “I showed the coaching staff here how much I’ve grown as a person and a player,” Turner said.

 Pulisic also has struggled for playing time, getting just five starts for Chelsea this season.
-Right back Sergiño Dest made only two starts for AC Milan.
+Dest made only two starts for AC Milan.

 As the opener approached, Pulisic recalled gathering for World Cup games in the basement of his home in Hershey, Pennsylvania, and watching Landon Donovan score the injury-time goal that beat Algeria in 2010 to earn advancement.